ysonggit/CarND-Path-Planning-Project/writeup.md

 4. for each lane_index, set target position in one free cell at (0, lane_index)
 ```

-So at maximum there would be 3 grids, do the A\* search for each grid map and select the target lane in which the path from start position has the minimum cost.
+Because of N lanes, at maximum, there would be N grid maps when there is a free space on each lane ahead of my vehicle, the planner does the A* search for each grid map and selects the target lane in which the path from start position has the minimum cost.

 Take the scenario in the below picture as an example, suppose my car is the RED one.
 The dotted red circle represents my car's sensing range, so we know:

-- my car is in lane 0
+- my car runs on the lane 0
-- a green car is in the lane 0 ahead
+- a green car is on the lane 0 ahead
-- a blue car is in the lane 1 almost in parallel
+- a blue car is on the lane 2 almost in parallel with my car
-- no cars in the lane 2
+- no cars on the lane 1

 <img src="./image/carrange_onecircle.png" width="320"/>